Code generation

 Apollo iOS combines the type information from your schema with your operation definitions to generate models.
 The schema provides the information needed to generate type-safe models, and your operations define the shape and structure of the generated models.

-The Apollo iOS Code Generation Engine parses your schema and and ensures that your operations are valid to be performed against the schema provided.
+The Apollo iOS Code Generation Engine parses your schema and operations and ensures that your operations are valid to be performed against the schema provided.
 It generates models that include all of the necessary information to create type-safe operations, send those operations as network requests, and parse the response data onto the type-safe response models.

 There are many choices to be made about the shape of the generated models and how they are packaged to be used in your project.
 You specify this through a code generation configuration.